ryanthomasallen/ryanthomasallen.github.io/index.md

 Prior to HBS, I studied Economics at BYU, served a 2-year mission in Taiwan for my church, conducted economic research on environmental health issues, managed at a nonprofit, and worked as data analyst at Amazon.

 As a Utah native, I like hiking, mountain biking, and skiing.
-I thrive when I'm learning new skills (e.g., guitar, coding, bike repairs).
-My favorite book genre is sci-fi, and I enjoy reading technology and rationalist blogs.
+I thrive when I'm learning new skills (e.g., guitar, coding, fixing things).
+I love sci-fi books, and I enjoy reading technology and rationalist blogs.
 My wife and I are building an e-commerce business together.
 We live in Cambridge, MA with our 3 children.

 Click the links under my picture to <a href="https://ryantallen.com/contact/" target="_blank">contact</a> me, or to learn more about my <a href="https://ryantallen.com/research/" target="_blank">research</a> and <a href="https://ryantallen.com/teaching/" target="_blank">teaching</a> experience.